mitogen-hq/mitogen/docs/internals.rst

 .. function:: io_op (func, \*args)

+    Wrap a function that may raise :py:class:`OSError`, trapping common error codes relating to disconnection events in various subsystems:

+    * When performing IO against a TTY, disconnection of the remote end is signalled by :py:data:`errno.EIO`.
+    * When performing IO against a socket, disconnection of the remote end is signalled by :py:data:`errno.ECONNRESET`.
-    When connected over a TTY (i.e. sudo), disconnection of the remote end is signalled by EIO, rather than an empty read like sockets or pipes.
-Ideally this will be replaced later by a 'goodbye' message to avoid reading from a disconnected endpoint, allowing for more robust error reporting.
+    * When performing IO against a pipe, disconnection of the remote end is signalled by :py:data:`errno.EPIPE`.

-    When connected over a socket (e.g. mitogen.master.create_child()), ECONNRESET may be triggered by any read or write.
+    :returns:
+        Tuple of `(return_value, disconnected)`, where `return_value` is the return value of `func(\*args)`, and `disconnected` is ``True`` if disconnection was detected, otherwise ``False``.

 .. currentmodule:: mitogen.master